The Science of Contacting Suppliers and Manufacturers as a Business

 In fact, a number of wholesalers even operate online stores.
 You can buy from these stores just as you would buy from Amazon.

 However, not every wholesaler operates the same way.
-Some operate a customer-facing website where you can order limited quantities (as low as 1 item) at retail prices.
+Some operate a customer-facing website where you can order limited quantities (as low as one item) at retail prices.
 To get wholesale rates, you have to create a “wholesale” account.
 This often requires submitting your tax information.

-Step one is to find a number of target wholesalers.
-In the US, you can use websites like WholesaleCentral.com and TopTenWholesale.com to find wholesale suppliers.
-You can also use TSNN’s search to find trade shows and visit suppliers in person.
+Step one is to find several target wholesalers.
+In the US, you can use websites like WholesaleCentral and TopTenWholesale to find wholesale suppliers.

 There are a few tactics you can use to make your emails more persuasive:

-Once you have the information you need, you can negotiate for better terms such as Net-30 payments (i.e. payment for goods after 30 days of receipt) or lower prices for higher order volumes.
+Once you have the information you need, you can negotiate for better terms such as Net-30 payments (i.e., payment for goods after 30 days of receipt) or lower prices for higher order volumes.

-How to Approach Dropship Suppliers
+How to Approach Dropshipping Suppliers

 This intense competition has led to the fragmentation of the market into two categories.
 This brings us to the first tip.

-1. Understand who you’re dealing with
+1. Understand Who You’re Dealing with

 The options include drop shipping aggregators and wholesale drop shippers.

-Dropshipping aggregators are websites that give you access to hundreds of drop shipping suppliers from a single platform.
-Examples include Syncee, Spocket, Sup Dropshipping, Doba, SaleHoo, etc. These aggregators usually charge an upfront fee to access the suppliers.
-They also offer plugins and APIs to easily import products into your store.
+Dropshipping aggregators are websites that give you access to hundreds of dropshipping suppliers from a single platform.
+Examples include Syncee, Spocket, Sup Dropshipping, Doba, SaleHoo, etc.

 Here are a few things you must know about dealing with drop shipping aggregators: